N/A

 If you want to be the leading marketplace operator, be sure to provide personalised responsive services and a simpler business transaction than rival companies.
 Good user experience and support are also crucial, alongside a future-proofed payments strategy.

-An important aspect of providing a seamless B2C experience includes being able to offer simple and transparent transactions that enhance B2B companies’ specialised payment processing requirements.
+An important aspect of providing a seamless B2C experience includes being able to offer simple and transparent transactions that enhance B2B companies’ specialized payment processing requirements.

 Advantages of a B2B marketplace